Materials Needed for Each Survival Kit:

 - Stapler (If you use a zip-top sandwich bag) or Craft Glue (For any other Container)

-- Eraser: To remind you that each day you can start with a clean slate.
+- Eraser: To help you start each game with a clean slate.

-If You are Using a Container:Download and print out this label to attach to your container.
-You can download either the JPG version or PDF version of this label template:
+If You are Using a Container:Download and print out the container label below.
+This label lists and explains all of the items included in your survival kit.
+You can download either the JPG version or PDF version of this label template.
+Right click on your desired version here and then save it to your computer:

 Download and print out either the JPG version or PDF version, preferably on card stock:

-Make sure your printer will print this at 100% As I mentioned above, the printed bag tag should measure 7" x 7".
+Again, make sure your printer is set to print the actual size of the image (at 100% size).
+As I mentioned above, the printed bag tag should measure 7" x 7".
 The template is created to be the same width as a sandwich bag and to fold over the top of the bag, with about 2-inches showing on the front of the bag and 5-inches on the back.

 Cut out the bag tag.
 Fold it over the top of the filled zip-lock bag and staple it in place.
 If you want to see what a finished bag looks like, check out this hockey player's survival kit.